 The most commonly used speed test for Internet speeds online is Speetest.net.
-It gets a good sense of user speed through the transmission of media files of varying sizes.
-It also doesn’t store any info on the user’s computer like certain other tests, so you’ll get to test only the raw Internet speed instead of, say, the disk speed of your machine.
+It gets a good sense of user speed by transmitting media files of varying sizes.
+It also doesn’t store any info on the user’s computer like certain other tests, so you’ll get to test only the raw Internet speed instead of your machine’s disk speed.
 The results of the website’s speed test shouldn’t be too surprising.

-The provider dictates speed after all.
-Whether you’re connected by coax, Wi-Fi, or Ethernet, the results should be about the same since it’s provider-dependent.
+The provider dictates speed, after all.
+Whether coax, Wi-Fi, or Ethernet connect you, the results should be about the same since it’s provider-dependent.
 A typical homeowner should get 25 Mbps up or 50 Mbps down.
 It’s hard to show that Internet speeds over coax are slower than compared to Ethernet when the provider throttles the speed potential of the customer by the 50 Mbps limit on the bitrate.

 Making Use of Speedof.me

-Aside from Speedtest.net, you can also make use of Speedof.me to test your Internet speeds depending on your connection.
+Aside from Speedtest.net, you can also make use of Speedof. me to test your Internet speeds depending on your connection.
 A different system of testing Internet speeds is used by Speedof.me compared to Speedtest.net.
-This time around, the site sends multiple different-sized files then stores them on your local hard drive.
+This time, the site sends multiple different-sized files and then stores them on your local hard drive.
 It’s the next best test to get if there’s a possibility that using the hard drive would cause coax networking speed drops or not.

-When using this test, there’s a slight difference in speed between the Ethernet cables and coax as well as the Wi-Fi network.
-The difference is about 16% or about 8-10 Mbps of the total speed was lost between coax and Ethernet.
+When using this test, there’s a slight difference in speed between the Ethernet cables and coax and the Wi-Fi network.
+The difference is about 16%, or about 8-10 Mbps of the total speed lost between coax and Ethernet.
 There were drops in speed equally with the coax and Wi-Fi.
-The reason for the speed drop is probably because of the local hard drive’s read-and-write speeds.
-Even though 8-10 Mbps is a significant drop at least it’s not an 80% drop reported by certain users who use coax versus Ethernet.
+The speed drop is probably due to the local hard drive’s read-and-write speeds.
+Even though 8-10 Mbps is a significant drop, at least, it’s not an 80% drop reported by certain users who use coax versus Ethernet.

 Local File Transfer

-If a speed difference were to be found between Ethernet and coax cables then a local test is your best bet because you’re not dealing with network limits imposed by your provider that almost makes your Internet speeds by Ethernet and coax identical.
-A good way to test speeds locally is to copy an 807-megabyte file from place to place then timing the actual transfer time with a +/- 1-second margin of error to take into consideration.
+If a speed difference were to be found between Ethernet and coax cables, then a local test is your best bet because you’re not dealing with network limits imposed by your provider that almost make your Internet speeds by Ethernet coax identical.
+A good way to test speeds locally is to copy an 807-megabyte file from place to place, then time the actual transfer time with a +/- 1-second margin of error to consider.

 The main variable that affects speeds is the speed limit of the drive that can’t go all the way up to 1,000 Mbps on the Ethernet test.
-It can instead top off at about more than half or 589 Mbps when undergoing file reception.
-The Wi-Fi is particularly poor when it comes to file transfer as though it’s using the Internet to conduct the transfer while the coaxial performed just about the same give or take slowdowns from the drive itself.
+It can instead top off at more than half or 589 Mbps when undergoing file reception.
+The Wi-Fi is particularly poor when it comes to filing transfers as though it’s using the Internet to conduct the transfer while the coaxial performed just about the same, give or take slowdowns from the drive itself.
 So that’s 10 Mbps or 10% of the rated 100 Mbps.

 Ethernet cables are typically utilized on wired networks to link machines and devices such as PCs, routers, and switches to LANs.
-While the CAT6 and CAT7 cable types are the current modern standards for quality Ethernet cable action, CAT5 remains viable and in use among quite a number of households.
-However, coaxial cables are more useful with large office buildings due to their flexibility and decent signal delivery as longer lengths depending on the Internet speeds and drive speeds of your computers.
-Coaxial is highly shielded, thus allowing them to carry signals at longer distances or bigger multiple-floor networks even though they have a lower speed potential compared to Ethernet cables.
+While the CAT6 and CAT7 cable types are the current modern standards for quality Ethernet cable action, CAT5 remains viable and in use among quite a several households.
+However, coaxial cables are more useful with large office buildings due to their flexibility, and decent signal delivery as longer lengths depend on your computer’s Internet speeds and drive speeds.
+Coaxial are highly shielded, thus allowing them to carry signals at longer distances or bigger multiple-floor networks even though they have a lower speed potential than Ethernet cables.